 How Pinellas Detectives Set Up the Unlicensed Contractor Sting

-During the most recent sting operation, detectives used several vacant store front located at 200 150th Avenue, Madeira Beach, in Pinellas County, to solicit suspects being set up for charges of unlicensed specialty contracting.
+During the most recent sting operation, detectives used several vacant storefronts in Madeira Beach, in Pinellas County, to solicit suspects being set up for charges of unlicensed specialty contracting.

 Who Was Arrested for Performing Construction Jobs without a License

 During a recent sting operation, more than 35 suspects were arrested on 65 criminal charges, including workers’ compensation fraud, unlicensed specialty contracting violations, and other crimes related to unlicensed contracting.

 At least two additional charges were referred to the State Attorney’s Office for review after the undercover operation.

 110 suspects were arrested and over 240 criminal charges since the inception of the first undercover sting, “Operation Nailed,” on August 7, 2017.